apache/openwhisk-wskdeploy/README.md

 # Contributing

-Start by creating a fork of `openwhisk-wskdeploy` and then change the git `origin` to point to your forked repository, as follows:
+Start by creating a fork of `incubator-openwhisk-wskdeploy` and then change the git `origin` to point to your forked repository, as follows:

 ```
 $ cd $GOPATH/src/github.com/apache/incubator-openwhisk-wskdeploy